-Consider; Everything you need to survive for X amount of time on your own, except for those items you can put in your pockets and carry in your hands HAS TO FIT IN THE BUG OUT BAG.
-This is where it gets a bit more complicated.
+Consider; Everything you need to survive for X amount of time, except for those items you can put in your pockets and carry in your hands HAS TO FIT IN THE BUG OUT BAG.

 The items you'll need are largely dependent upon the area of the country where you live, and the size of your family.
 People who live in warmer climates will find it easier to select their survival gear and to pack the Bug Out Bag than people who live in the north.
-The (extra) cold weather clothing which is necessary for the colder climate will take up a lot of room in the Bug Out Bag.
-That means different people are likely to require different size Bug Out Bags depending entirely upon where they live.
+The (extra) cold weather clothing, which is necessary for the colder climate, will take up a lot of room in the Bug Out Bag.
+That means different people are likely to require different size Bug Out Bags depending ENTIRELY upon where they live.

 Assuming you've given some thought as to what you'll be using the Bug Out Bag for, and under what conditions, consider the following when making a selection.

-There really isn't a lot of difference between them other than the name and the price.
-They all use (for the most part) the same materials and methods to produce their Backpacks, and the entire rig works as a system to allow you to carry heavy loads comfortably by dispersing the weight.
-The higher end Backpacks have a lot of little "goodies" that are irrelevant for a Bug Out Bag, but work ok for serious backpacking.
-If you stay with a "big name" backpack manufacturer you can't go wrong.
+There really isn't a lot of difference between any of the high quality Backpacks available other than the name and the price.
+They all use (for the most part) the same materials and methods to produce the Backpack, and the entire rig works as a system to allow you to carry heavy loads comfortably by dispersing the weight.
+The higher end Backpacks have a lot of little "goodies" that are irrelevant for a Bug Out Bag, but work OK for serious backpacking.
+If you stay with a "big name" Backpack manufacturer you can't go wrong.
 That doesn't mean smaller manufacturers make inferior products.
-To the contrary, some of the smaller guys make outstanding backpacks and sell them at prices that are considerably more friendly than the big guys.
-The problem is in determining what little guy is legit and that makes a good pack.
-Some companies (like the National Survival Center) test the Bug Out Bags they sell and won't sell junk.
+To the contrary, some of the smaller guys make outstanding Backpacks and sell them at prices that are considerably more consumer friendly than the big guys.
+The problem is in determining what little guy is legit and whether or not they make a good Backpack.
+Some companies (like the National Survival Center) test each Bug Out Bag they sell and won't sell junk or that won't function adequately as a Bug Out Bag.
 If the company you're thinking of purchasing a Bug Out Bag from is someone you trust, then definitely take their product recommendations into consideration.

 Color is totally irrelevant.
 (Although personally I prefer a pack that doesn't scream "TARGET!")